NickLindeberg/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 ```

 What do you think a `RIGHT OUTER JOIN` will do?

+SELECT i.name AS items, s.name AS seasons FROM items AS i RIGHT OUTER JOIN seasons AS s ON i.season_id = s.id;

+Will show only those items that have a season id.

 * Write a query to test your guess.
 * Insert data into the right table that will not get returned on an `INNER JOIN`.